-The hamlet of Head Waters in Highland County is rated between “unserved” and “underserved” for high-speed internet access.
+The hamlet of Head Waters in Highland County was rated between “unserved” and “underserved” for high-speed internet access in 2018.
 (Ned Oliver/Virginia Mercury)

 By Hernán Galperin, USC Annenberg School for Communication and Journalism

 The Infrastructure Investment and Jobs Act signed into law by President Joe Biden on Nov.
 15 was hailed by the White House and advocates as a historic investment to improve internet access in America.

 As a researcher who studies internet policy and digital inequality, I believe the infrastructure plan should be celebrated as a historic moment for broadband, but not so much because of the money it brings to the table.
 Rather, it is because of the way the law treats internet access in America.

 In the law, Congress finally recognizes that “access to affordable, reliable, high-speed broadband is essential to full participation in modern life in the United States.”
 In other words, broadband access is like access to running water or electricity.
 It is essential infrastructure, the lack of which is a barrier to economic competitiveness and the “equitable distribution of essential public services, including health care and education.”

 If decades of academic studies did not persuade Congress to enshrine this vision in law, the images of teachers in school parking lots and students outside fast-food restaurants connecting to remote classes during the COVID-19 pandemic probably did.